 - Online lectures: A complete set of videotaped STAT 263 lectures from a previous term, taught by Charles Molson, will be available on Moodle in Real Media format.
 The student should take notes in the courseware while viewing the online lectures.

-- Solved problem sets: Suggested question and solution sets (called non-assignments) are provided on the STAT 263 Moodle homepage.
-Students should work through the non-assignments in preparation for the quizzes, midterm test, and final exam.
-The non-assignments are not submitted or graded.
+- Solved problem sets: Suggested homework questions and solution sets (called assignments) are provided on the STAT 263 Moodle homepage.
+Students should work through the assignments in preparation for the quizzes, midterm test, and final exam.
+The assignments are not submitted or graded.

 - Past term tests and exams: Term tests and final exams from the last few years of STAT 263 classes, along with answers and solutions, are provided from the STAT 263 Moodle homepage.